 How Long Does Benzodiazepine Stay in The Saliva?

 A saliva test will be able to detect benzodiazepine in the saliva of an individual for up to 2 and a half days after its intake.
 This makes the detection window of saliva more than blood but less than urine.
-Saliva drug tests are relatively expensive and less common that blood, urine, or hair drug testing.
+Saliva drug tests are relatively expensive and less common than blood, urine, or hair drug testing.

 How Long Does Benzodiazepine Stay in The Hair?

+Benzos can be detected in hair samples of individuals.
+In fact, the detection window of benzodiazepines in a hair sample is the greatest.
 A hair drug test will be able to detect benzos for up to 90 days after their intake.
 However, a hair drug test will not be able to detect benzodiazepine until after a few days of ingestion.
 The drug gets accumulated in the outgrowths of hair follicles, so a few days’ time is required for the drug to show up on the length of the hair.
 A hair drug test will be able to detect long-acting benzos with more accuracy than a short-acting benzodiazepine.

 Do All Benzodiazepines Show Up The Same On A Drug Test?